Next129/ArduTetris/README.md

 # ArduTetris
-An Arduino-based Tetris clone built with C++.
-Features gameplay on a 32x8 LED matrix (MAX7219), real-time scoring and scrolling text on an I2C LCD, and classic 8-bit melodies via a piezo buzzer.
-Includes collision detection, line clearing, piece rotation, and progressive difficulty.
-Controlled via an analog joystick.
-Perfect portfolio project!
+An Arduino Tetris clone built in C++.
+Features a 32x8 MAX7219 LED matrix for gameplay, an I2C LCD for real-time scoring, and an analog joystick for precise movement.
+Includes custom collision logic, line clearing, progressive drop speed, and classic retro melodies via a piezo buzzer.
+An excellent embedded systems portfolio piece to showcase skills.